mooltipass/minible/aux_main_mcu_protocol.md

 - a USB buffer needs to be implemented for packet de-serialization
 - same for the BLE buffer
 - the status messages are generated on the fly
+- any Mooltipass command requires an answer (no risk to overwrite aux MCU buffers)